 Black and Hispanic people are underrepresented in science, technology, engineering, and math (STEM) professions.
 A majority of STEM workers believe that limited access to quality education is a major reason for this underrepresentation.
 However, 25% of U.S. STEM workers are foreign-born.8

-Why Is Diversity in Healthcare Important?
+Why Is Cultural Diversity Important in Healthcare?

 Risks of Lack of Diversity in Healthcare